srbdev/dockertube/README.md

 # y2a

-YouTube-to-audio is a containerized utility to turn a YouTube video into a mp3 audio file.
+YouTube-to-Audio is a containerized utility to turn a YouTube video into a mp3 audio file.

 ## Getting Started